redwoodjs/redwood/docs/docs/typescript/introduction.md

 Do it incrementally.
 Start by renaming your files from `.js` to `.ts`.
 (Or, if they have a React component, `.tsx`.)

----

-## Core concepts
+## Core Concepts

 ### 1. Automatic types

-When you are developing with TypeScript, the Redwood CLI is your trusted companion - you focus on writing your code, and we generate as many of the types as we can.
+When you're developing in TypeScript, the Redwood CLI is your trusted companion—focus on writing code and it'll generate as many of the types as it can.

-When you run `yarn rw dev`, the CLI is constantly watching your source code to generate types.
-More on this in the [Generated types](/typescript/generated-types.md) doc.
+When you run `yarn rw dev`, the CLI watches files for changes so that it can generate types.
+(More on this in the [Generated Types](/typescript/generated-types.md) doc.)

-But let's say you don't have the dev server running, and are just modifying your code and notice missing types - you can always run `yarn rw g types` to make sure you have all the types you need.
+But let's say that you don't have the dev server running, and are just coding and notice missing types.
+You can always run `yarn rw g types` to make sure you have all the types you need.

 ### 2. Use generators to learn about available utility types

-Let's say you generate a Cell using the command `yarn rw g cell Post` - if your project is TypeScript the generated files will contain a bunch of utility types (imported from `@redwoodjs/web`), as well as types specific to your project (these are imported from `types/graphql`).
+Let's say you generate a Cell using the command `yarn rw g cell Post`.
+If your project is in TypeScript, the generated files will contain a bunch of utility types (imported from `@redwoodjs/web`), as well as types specific to your project (imported from `types/graphql`).

-You don't need to learn all the utility types up front - but they are documented in detail in the [Utility Types](/typescript/utility-types.md) doc.
+You don't need to learn all the utility types up front, but they're documented in detail in the [Utility Types](/typescript/utility-types.md) doc when you're ready.

-### 3. We won't force you to type everything
+### 3. Redwood won't force you to type everything

 The Redwood philosophy is to keep things as simple as possible at first.
-We generate as much as possible, and avoid forcing you to type every little detail, and don't have [strict mode](https://www.typescriptlang.org/tsconfig#strict) switched on by default.
-Where needed you can make use of generics (e.g. [`DbAuthHandler`](/typescript/utility-types.md#dbauthhandleroptions) to be more specific with your types.
+Redwood generates as much as possible, avoids forcing you to type every little detail, and doesn't have [strict mode](https://www.typescriptlang.org/tsconfig#strict) on by default.
+Where needed (e.g. the [`DbAuthHandler`](/typescript/utility-types.md#dbauthhandleroptions)) you can make use of generics to be more specific with your types.

-However if you're comfortable with TypeScript, and want that extra level of safety take a look at our [Strict Mode](/typescript/strict-mode.md) doc.
+But if you're comfortable with TypeScript and want that extra level of safety, take a look at our [Strict Mode](/typescript/strict-mode.md) doc.

----

-## A few useful tips
+## A Few Useful Tips

 ### Sharing Types between Sides

 To share types between sides: